 New book release!
 Making Sense of Diagnosis: Understanding the DSM-5 Available today!
-Available on: Amazon as an ebook or paperback Apple Books Barnes & Noble Google Play Kobo Mental Health @ Home Store (at a discounted price) The ebook version is available on all of these sites.
-The paperback version is only available through Amazon. … Continue reading Released today – Making Sense of Psychiatric Diagnosis!
+Available on: Amazon as an ebook or paperback Apple Books Barnes & Noble Google Play Kobo MH@H Store (at a discounted price) The ebook version is available on all of these sites.
+The paperback version is only available through Amazon.
+Making Sense of… Continue reading Released today – Making Sense of Psychiatric Diagnosis!

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: ultra rapid cycling in bipolar disorder Rapid cycling is a term used to describe the frequency of switching between mania/hypomania and depression in bipolar disorder.
-The current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) … Continue reading What is… ultra rapid cycling
+This week's term is ultra rapid cycling in bipolar disorder.
+Rapid cycling and the DSM-5 Rapid cycling describes the frequency of switching between mania/hypomania and depression in bipolar disorder.
+The current edition of the Diagnostic and Statistical Manual of Mental Disorders… Continue reading What is… Ultra Rapid Cycling